16 Tex. Admin. Code § 21.95

 (B) a statement of any conditions imposed on the parties to the agreement in order to comply with the provisions of FTA §252(c);

-(C) a statement of how the final decision meets the requirements of FTA §251, including any regulations adopted by the Federal Communications Commission (FCC) pursuant to FTA §251;
+(C) a statement of how the final decision meets the requirements of FTA §251, including any regulations adopted by the Federal Communications Commission (FCC) in accordance with FTA §251;

-(D) the rates for interconnection, services, and/or network elements established according to FTA §252(d);
+(D) the rates for interconnection, services, or network elements established in accordance with FTA §252(d);

 (E) a schedule for implementation of the terms and conditions by the parties to the agreement;